javaldrnld/twistTacToe/README.md

 ## Game Overview

-Ultimate Tic-Tac-Toe is	a normal Tic-Tac-Toe but with a	twist.
-The game	is played on a 3x3 grid	of a 3x3 Tic-Tac-Toe boards.
-To win, a player must win three small boards in a row, column, or diagonal on the larger grid.
+Twist Tic-Tac-Toe is a normal Tic-Tac-Toe but with a	twist.
+The game	is played on a 3x3 grid, every turn the board will rotate 90 degrees clockwise.

+## Features

+- Multiple game modes:
+    - Player vs Player
+    - Player vs AI (Easy)
+    - Player vs AI (Minimax Algorithm)
+- Graphical user interface using Pygame
+- Turn indicator
+- Game restart functionality

 ## Installation

 Clone this repository